-A sermon by Dean Sam Candler Trinity Sunday - Year A
+A sermon by the Very Rev. Sam Candler Trinity Sunday - Year B

 In the name of God: Father, Son, and Holy Spirit.
 Amen.

 So many of us priests and preachers begin our sermons every week with that phrase: "In the Name of God: Father, Son, and Holy Spirit."